lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Final net accuracy: `averagePercent(perRoundNetPercents)`.
   - Net XP: `finalXP - totalXpDebt`, where `totalXpDebt` is the sum of hint `xpDebt` across the game rounds.
 - __Pass criteria__
+  - Targets are computed per level via `getLevelUpConstraints(level)` (see `src/lib/levelUpConfig.ts`).
-  - Overall net accuracy ≥ 50%.
+  - Overall net accuracy ≥ `requiredOverallAccuracy`.
-  - Best time or location accuracy ≥ 70% after penalties.
+  - Best time or location accuracy ≥ `requiredRoundAccuracy` after penalties.
+  - Defaults at L1 remain 50% overall and 70% best-axis; these scale toward 100% by L100 as defined by tuneables.
 - __Persistence on pass__ (non-guest users only)
   - Reads current `games.level` for the finished `gameId` (defaults to `1` if missing) and updates to `currentLevel + 1`.
   - Updates `profiles.level_up_best_level` if the new level exceeds the previous best.
   - Operations are guarded with dev logs (only in `import.meta.env.DEV`) and try/catch blocks; warnings are printed on failures but do not block the results UI.
 - __Notes__
-  - UI components (`LevelResultBanner`, `LevelRequirementCard`) reflect the same criteria; logic runs once per game after submission guard (`submittedGameIdRef`).
+  - UI components (`LevelResultBanner`, `LevelRequirementCard`) and the pass/fail logic both read the same dynamic thresholds.
+The `LevelRequirementCard` target labels display `> {requiredOverallAccuracy}%` and `> {requiredRoundAccuracy}%` for clarity.
+Logic runs once per game after submission guard (`submittedGameIdRef`).
   - Guests are skipped for persistence.

 #### Level Up — Update 2025-09-01 (Revised 2025-09-03): Gated Start + HUD reopen